I'm interested in art, data, design, strategy and culture in cities.

 I am a visual artist in resident at the Public Sphere Salons in London.
 I use computer coding and generative algorithms to create works of art.
 I’ve spoken about my artwork at UNFOLD festival in October 2017 during Frieze week, and at the Public Sphere Salons.

 Before this, worked at Sotheby’s auction house as Data Scientist and at ArtTactic as a Project Associate.
 I studied a BSc at the London School of Economics and a MArts the Sotheby’s Institute of Art.
-My academic interests intersect between economics, art and culture, design, computer science, physics and psychology.
+My academic interests intersect between economics, art and culture, design, computer science and technology.

 [March] Selected as a semi-finalist for the Mayor of London Entrepreneur Competition